 Hydraulic oil leaks are more common than you might imagine.
 However, such leaks pose serious issues for the hydraulic equipment owners as they amount to significant expenditures in terms of oil costs and the need to continually top-up.
 According to NOAA (National Oceanic and Atmospheric Administration), more than 2.65 billion litres of oil enters the environment on an annual basis, most of which are from illegal disposal.
 Out of the total disposal, 370 million litres is due to leaky hydraulic hoses.
 Research indicates that only 1 litre of such oil is needed to pollute almost 1 million litres of water.
-While leaks may be inevitable due to general wear and tear of equipment, there are a few ways leakage can be minimized and controlled.
+While leaks may be inevitable due to general wear and tear of equipment, there are a few ways leakages can be minimized and controlled.

 Re-engineering your system